 Every day our body has different stress put on it, from sleep or lack of, to projects, to other physical activity that can affect us in the gym, using the training goal and speed range we can make sure to find a weight that will allow us to be fast and powerful in each training day.
 Maybe one week you’re moving the bar in the zone at 180 lbs, but the next session you need to drop to 160 lbs for the same training goals.
 It happens, but by using the speed instead of just shutting down or overworking our bodies and putting our body at risk for overtraining we use auto-regulation to find the right training zone and put in work.

 We said that VBT’s approach could be applied to every single type of exercise; however, the real value of this method is its applicability of a wide range of exercises with different goals, without changing the evaluation criterion.

 This concept is critical in every training session that combines several and different exercises in a “no-recovery time” mode: circuit training.

 VBT allows for the ability to create workouts, track all movements, and have the ability to analyze all parts of your workout.
-Using Velocity Based Training methods you can implement them into athlete performance enhancement, progression and overload training, or incorporate in to High Intensity, Circuit, or CrossFit training.
+Using Velocity Based Training methods can be implemented into athlete performance enhancement, progression and overload training, or incorporated in to High Intensity, Circuit, or CrossFit training.